-You’ll find information on all of those patents and more below, along with a list of the things we most want to see from the Samsung Gear S4.
+You’ll find information on all of the patents, rumors, leaks and much more below, along with a list of the things we want to see from the next Samsung watch.

 Cut to the chase

 - What is it?
 Samsung's upcoming smartwatch, but the name is unclear

 - When is it out?
-Some point in 2018 probably
+Some point this year, maybe in end of August at IFA

 - What will it cost?
 More than most other wearables